 As you might expect for the owner of a business providing beer tours, Mark Stredwick has been drinking the brown stuff ever since his early years in Great Ayton, Teesside.
-The introduction largely consisted of his Dad’s homebrew, a nod to his future enthusiasm for small batch, real ale brewed in microbreweries by passionate men and women.
+The introduction largely consisted of his Dad’s homebrew, a nod to his future enthusiasm for small-batch, a real ale brewed in microbreweries by passionate men and women.
+Mark Stredwick

 “I enjoy spending the time with people, hearing their stories about how they fell in love with beer and what they drink now.
 There’s always one person in a group who thinks they don’t like beer, but we’ve usually changed their minds by the end of the afternoon.
 Breweries are experimenting with new techniques and flavours so there’s always something new to try, even for an experienced beer drinker like myself.”